xiaofeifei1800/Kaggle/Sandander/README.md

 Santander Product Recommendation (124/1787 top7%)
 -----------------------

-o predict which products their existing customers will use in the next month based on their past behavior and that of similar customers. [here](https://www.kaggle.com/c/santander-product-recommendation).
+This competition is aiming to predict which products their existing customers will use in the next month based on their past behavior and that of similar customers. [here](https://www.kaggle.com/c/santander-product-recommendation).

 Installation
 ----------------------